xuechen0510/xuechen0510.github.io/_pages/about.md

 Background
 ======
 Miss.
-Chen is an M.Phil. student, supervised by [Dr. Shang GAO](https://goldsainteagle.github.io/shanggao.github.io/), in the Department of Computing at The Hong Kong Polytechnic University.
-Before she came to Hong Kong, she received a B.Eng. degree majoring in information security at North China University of Technology.
+Chen now is a Ph.D. student, supervised by [Prof. Siu-Ming Yiu](https://www.cs.hku.hk/people/academic-staff/smyiu), in the Department of Computer Science at The University of Hong Kong.
+In 2024, she received an M.Phil. degree in the Department of Computing at The Hong Kong Polytechnic University, supervised by [Dr. Shang GAO](https://goldsainteagle.github.io/shanggao.github.io/).
+In 2022, she received a B.Eng. degree majoring in information security at North China University of Technology.
 She was the Research Assistant with [Prof. Yunhua HE](http://lwss.ncut.edu.cn/TutorServlet?action=queryDs&teacherid=YTx75JjaQGkuE4yNcPF9Ig==) and [Prof. Chao ZHENG](http://lwss.ncut.edu.cn/TutorServlet?action=queryDs&teacherid=cdHELk601RdNXiezPlHCVw==) at the North China University of Technology.

 Research Interests
 ======
-Broadly speaking, I am interested in applied cryptography and information security.
-Specifically, my current research mainly focuses on ring signatures, post-quantum cryptography, zero-knowledge proofs, security in the Internet of Things, and also blockchain.
+Broadly speaking, I am interested in applied cryptography and privacy-preserving systems.
+Specifically, my current research mainly focuses on ring signatures, lattice-based cryptography, zero-knowledge proofs, security in the Internet of Things and e-health, and also blockchain.

 News
 ======